 During my research about developing a sheepdog mentality, I kept coming across reports on how the U.S. military is spending tens of millions of dollars each year researching the vital question of how to make soldiers more resilient.
 The research has two goals.
 First, the military wants to create highly-effective soldiers who can perform at the highest levels, even under extreme stress.
 Second, they hope that by training soldiers to be more resilient, they can reduce the skyrocketing incidents of PTSD.

-Besides giving soldiers basic cognitive therapy tools they can use to manage stress, the Department of Defense has also experimented with technology that allows soldiers to monitor their physiological response to it.
+Besides giving soldiers basic cognitive therapy tools they can use for stress management, the Department of Defense has also experimented with technology that allows soldiers to monitor their physiological response to it.
 The idea is that if soldiers can see how their minds and bodies are reacting to stress, they can learn how to control this response, increasing their ability to stay calm and bounce back quickly in tough situations.

 The real-time monitoring of one’s physiological responses is called biofeedback.
 And it’s straight out of a weird techno-hippie sci-fi novel (or so it seemed to me when I first learned about it).